brushing-git/Generative-Crime/EM/README.md

 # Expectation Maximization

 Code for implementing the EM algorithm.
-Required dependences:  numpy.
+Required dependences:  numpy and scipy.